1. Home »

 Download: PDF, Word (.docx), OpenDocument

-Sublease Agreement – Allows a tenant to rent a portion or their leased space to someone else.
-Subject to the landlord’s approval in most cases.
+Sublease Agreement – Allows a tenant to rent some or all of their leased space to someone else, subject to the landlord’s approval.

 Download: PDF, Word (.docx), OpenDocument